Dormouse appealMake your donation

 As well as providing shelter for dormice, nest boxes are integral to monitoring populations in England and Wales, as part of our National Dormice Monitoring Programme.
 The boxes are checked at least twice a year and information including number of dormice, age and sex is recorded on our national database.
 During this festive period, whilst the dormice are hibernating on the forest floor, our team of volunteers will start the long process of clearing out the boxes and getting them ready for spring, when dormice awaken from their six-month slumber.
 Our woodland on the Isle of Wight has over 700 boxes – monitoring, recording and preparing the nest boxes requires a huge amount of resources.

-Will you give a dormouse a home this Christmas?
+Will you give a dormouse a home this winter?